strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 # Unit and Route Testing

 Testing code units and API routes in a Strapi application can be done with [Jest](https://jestjs.io/) and [Supertest](https://github.com/visionmedia/supertest), with an SQLite database.
-This documentation describes implementing:
+This documentation describes how to:

-- a unit test for a function,
+- write a unit test for a function,
-- a public API endpoint test,
+- test a public API endpoint test,
-- and an API endpoint test with authorization.
+- test and an API endpoint test with authorization.

-Refer to the testing framework documentation for other use cases and for the full set of testing options and configurations.
+Refer to the Jest testing framework documentation for other use cases and for the full set of testing options and configurations.

 :::caution
 The tests described below are incompatible with Windows using the SQLite database due to how Windows locks the SQLite file.